esullivan17/Subreddit-Classification/README.md

 # Subreddit-Classification
-Utilizing principle component analysis and xgboost in R to match reddit comments to subreddits.
+Utilizing xgboost in R to match reddit comments to subreddits.